What it's really like in Mexico City, one of the world's scariest

 But have your wits about you, treat the locals with respect, be patient with timings and queues, and you're in for one helluva holiday.

 The best part?
-Mexico City is not difficult for Aussies to get to — just a three and a half-hour flight from Los Angeles.
+Mexico City is not difficult to get to from Downunder — just a three and a half-hour flight from Los Angeles.
 And with the Mexican peso dropping significantly this month, it makes those tacos and margs very affordable indeed.